 If you’d like to see how this recipe fits into a full week’s menu from Trader Joe’s, take a peek at A Week’s Worth of Trader Joe’s Dinners for Less than $100.
 And for help with shopping, you’ll find a grocery list included below the recipe.Print

 This shopping list was prepared for a trip to Trader Joe’s, but any grocery store should have similar items.
 It was updated in 2020 with current prices and product names.

 Cheddar Potato Pizza Shopping List

 – Processed foods are high in sodium!
-I don’t normally do nutrition analysis on all of our meals, so this has been a fascinating process for me.
+Utilizing convenience foods in recipes and running the nutrition analysis has been a fascinating process for me.
 I’m definitely learning my lesson on sodium.
-In this case, the big contributors were the crust, the added salt and the cheese.
+In this case, the big contributors were the crust, the added salt, and the cheese.
 To meet the recommendation of 1500-2300 mg/day, you’d want a low sodium breakfast and lunch on this day.

 Do you have any creative pizza toppings you’d like to recommend?

 This is not a sponsored post.
 I bought all the groceries on my own and happily consumed them.